aehasan/CS125QuizPrepSpring21/week4/QuizPrep.md

 * Compiler/syntax errors: You wrote something that Java does not understand.
   * ex: system.out.pritnln
 * Runtime errors: Java doesn’t notice any issues at first, but once the code is running, something goes wrong
-  * ex: loops that don’t end, array index out of bounds
+  * ex: loops that don’t end, array index out of bounds, calling functions on Strings that are null
 * Testing errors: Your code didn't accomplish its task.

 ## Conceptual questions